 To conclude, the House of Representatives and the Senate have very different jobs, but they are also similar in some ways.
 I hope this post has helped you learn more about this topic and helps you learn more about the government that Americans live in everyday.

-Here is all of the material that I post y Senior year of High School.
+Here is all of the material that I post on Senior year of High School.
 I also have postings from Junior and Sophomore year which I posted in back during 2015-18